ece362-purdue/proton-labs/docs/index.md

 ## Schematics, Pinouts, and Datasheets

-You can find the schematics, pinouts, and datasheets for the Purdue Proton [here](datasheets.md).
+You can find the schematics, pinouts, and datasheets for the Proton Dev Board [here](datasheets.md).

 ## Lab Experiments

-Purdue Proton is used by embedded systems labs in ECE 36200 at Purdue University.
+Proton Dev Board is used by embedded systems labs in ECE 36200 at Purdue University.
 Their labs can be found [here](https://github.com/ece362-purdue/proton-labs).
 The labs cover embedded programming with the Pico SDK in C utilizing the [PlatformIO IDE](https://platformio.org/platformio-ide).

 ## Powered by Raspberry Pi

-Purdue Proton is part of the Powered by Pi scheme.
+Proton Dev Board is part of the Powered by Pi scheme.

 <img class="pi-logo light" style="width: 400px" src="assets/powered_by_pi.png" alt="Powered by Raspberry Pi" />
 <img class="pi-logo dark" style="width: 400px" src="assets/powered_by_pi_reverse.png" alt="Powered by Raspberry Pi (dark)" />